mit-orcd/orcd-docs-edit/docs/glossary.md

 **GUI (Graphical User Interface):** A user interface that allows users to interact with electronic devices through graphical icons and visual indicators, as opposed to text-based interfaces, typed command labels, or text navigation.

 **Home Directory:** A personal directory allocated to each user on the cluster, located at `/home/$USER`.
 This is the default working directory for users when they log in.

+**HPC (High-Performance Computing):** The use of supercomputers and parallel processing techniques to solve complex computational problems that require significant processing power and memory.

 **Interactive Job:** A job that allows users to interact with the application or process while it is running, typically through a command line interface or graphical user interface.